disori9/Weather-Station-API/README.md

-# Weather Station API
+# Weather Station REST API
-A weather API that returns the information in a station based on the data given.
+A REST Weather API that returns the historical information of a weather in a station based on the data given.
 The website has the table that shows the available stations.
+Built with Flask.